hilleer/vscode-yaml-plus-json/README.md

 Easily convert YAML to JSON or vice versa.
 Conversion can be done by each individual file or by all files in a folder.

 Any good ideas or feature requests?
-Pleas, do not hesitate to open [a new issue](https://github.com/hilleer/vscode-yaml-plus-json/issues/new)!
+Please, do not hesitate to open [a new issue](https://github.com/hilleer/vscode-yaml-plus-json/issues/new)!

 ## Features and usage